engdan77/music_meta_manager/README.md

 The field names might differ between those applications and different packages exists to support <u>reading and writing interchangeably</u> between those so to allow this and at the same time make this <u>extensible</u> I found a good opportunity to write this as a <u>package</u> to fill this gap.

 A good opportunity to challenge me to think more about the software design to follow principles such as [SOLID](https://en.wikipedia.org/wiki/SOLID) to make the code easier to read and maintain.

+This package is designed to make it easy for developers to extend with additional formats thanks to [abstract base classes](https://wiki.python.org/moin/AbstractBaseClasses) documented further down.
+And also use some ✨magic✨ to allow command line help and arguments to reflect automatically based on your formats defined to easier follow [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principles more.
+And using some interesting aspects such as [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading) that allows easier sorting and comparison operations have been used.

 ## Use cases